federicomarra/dark-vessel-hunter/README.md

+# kattegat-vessel-anomaly-detector
-# Project 29 — Group 80
+## Project 29 — Group 80
-### Anomaly Detection in AIS Vessel Trajectories Using LSTM Autoencoders
+## Anomaly Detection in AIS Vessel Trajectories Using LSTM Autoencoders

 This repository contains the source code for an anomaly detection pipeline designed to identify irregular vessel behaviors (e.g., dark vessels or anomalous movements) near critical infrastructure using AIS (Automatic Identification System) data.
 The core model is an **LSTM Autoencoder** trained to learn normal vessel trajectory patterns and detect deviations.